qalle2/finmorph/README.md

 conjugation 74 (like "katketa" (3SG past "katkesi"))
 ```

-To do: print consonant gradation info.
+To do: print more verb forms; print consonant gradation info.